shamit05/blender-addon-send_message/README.md

 Note: I highly recommend assigning the shortcut to CMD F12 as no other shortcut uses it and it will be familiar (F12 is used for rendering)

+### Sending a message to your phone number

+To send a message to your phone number you can use a mms gateway.

+Here is a list of some popular carriers.
+If you can't find your carrier on here you can try to search it up and find their mms gateway.

+To send a text message and picture via email, you must use a MMS to email gateway.
+Just substitute a 10-digit cell number for ‘number’ for each carrier below:

+AT&T: number@mms.att.net
+T-Mobile: number@tmomail.net
+Verizon: number@vzwpix.com
+Sprint: number@pm.sprint.com
+XFinity Mobile: number@mypixmessages.com
+Virgin Mobile: number@vmpix.com
+Tracfone: number@mmst5.tracfone.com
+Metro PCS: number@mymetropcs.com
+Boost Mobile: number@myboostmobile.com
+Cricket: number@mms.cricketwireless.net
+Google Fi (Project Fi): number@msg.fi.google.com
+U.S. Cellular: number@mms.uscc.net

 ### Support or Contact

 Having trouble with the addon?
 Try checking the console for errors: